Limych/ha-jq300/README.md

 _Thanks to [tomaae](https://github.com/tomaae) for the financial support in purchasing the device for creating this project._

+## Known Limitations and Issues

+- In some cases, the component may stop initializing.\
+This is due to the fact that the authors of JQ-300 have recently begun to actively block attempts to receive data from their cloud bypassing the official application.\
+There is only one way to fix it so far — to change the public IP address of your computer.

+- The component now works with only one sensor.\
+This is due to an artificially added limit on the rate of requests to the cloud.
+We had to add it so that you do not fall under permanent blocking on cloud.
+This is a temporary solution.

+- Only one application can be logged into an cloud account at a time.\
+Therefore, each time updated the sensor values from HA, authorization from the official application on your phone will be lost.
+Authorization is restored when you restart the official application.

 ## Installation

 ### HACS - Recommended